StevenWingett/Bioinformatics_Computer_Cluster_Course/manual.md

     echo $SHELL

 If the output ends with the word bash then you do not need to change the shell.
-However, if something else is reported instead (probably “tcsh”), then follow Step 2 below.
+However, if something else is reported instead (probably “tcsh”), then you will need to contact Scientific Computing to change your default shell.
+However, you can temporarily run a bash shell inside your current shell by typing:

-To set the bash shell permanently, type the following into the command line (remember to press Enter at the end of each line):

-    cp ~admin/{.bashrc,.profile} $HOME
-    ypchsh

-Then, follow the on-screen prompts to enter your password.
-Choose /bin/bash as your new shell.
-Then logout of that head node (type exit) and then login again.

-On your screen the command line will look similar to the text below (notice the $ at the end of the command prompt):

-    [username@hal ~]$
+    bash

+This will expire when you next logout.

 ### Introducing the Linux commands (ls)
 When a valid command is interpreted by the shell it will execute a program.
 For example, the command ls will launch software that lists files and folders (the latter are also known as directories).
 The action of a command may be modified by what are termed flags, options and arguments.
 Below summarises the general structure of a command.